How to contribute to GRASS GIS development

 - Begin by improving documentation or fixing minor bugs.
 This will help you familiarize yourself with the process.

-- GRASS GIS developers will review your suggested pull request.
+- GRASS GIS developers or community members will review your suggested pull request.

 - Gradually work up to more complex tasks as your understanding grows.